 Her dissertation, turned book project, examined the political consequences of school closure for racial equality and democratic politics.
 Her work has been supported by a number of grants including the National Science Foundation Graduate Research Fellowship and the University of Pennsylvania Pre-Doctoral Fellowship.
-Her current research sits at the intersections of race, gender, public schools and political behavior and has been published in academic journals including the American Education Research Journal and the Journal of Urban Affairs.
-This work has been featured in public media including the Washington Post and Salon.com.
+Her current research sits at the intersections of race, gender, public schools and political behavior and has been published in academic journals including the American Education Research Journal, the Urban Affairs Review and the Journal of Urban Affairs.
+This work has been featured in public media including the Washington Post, Ms. Magazine and Salon.com.
 Nuamah’s forthcoming book, How Girls Achieve, is set to be released by Harvard University Press in 2019.

 More About Sally Nuamah